Errorname/specs/cue/Readme.md

 ### Application 3: 80% of Runtime Validation is Generated

 Cue has a concept of a runtime version (called [cuego](https://github.com/cuelang/cue/blob/master/cuego/examples_scratch.go)).
-You can user input from queries against the cue schema.
+You can validate user input from queries against the cue schema.

 ### Application 4: Automated Database Migration